How to Find a Cockroach Nest in Your Daytona Beach Home

 Inspect Behind and Under Appliances

-Start by checking behind refrigerators, stoves, and other kitchen appliances.
-These areas often have heat and moisture, making them ideal for cockroach nests.
+Check behind refrigerators, stoves, and other kitchen appliances where heat and moisture create good conditions for cockroach nests.

 Check Baseboards and Entry Points